How to check your artwork for print

 A safety margin sits within your design and is intended to act as a guide to prevent any important parts of your artwork from being too close to the edges.
 Text and printed borders are typically crucial to your designs, but what happens when wording ends too close to the final edge?
 It runs the risk of being trimmed off.

 Our printed playing cards have an increased safety margin of 5mm.
-Unlike most prints, which are designed to be seen individually, playing cards are intended to be viewed as a complete set.
+Unlike most prints, which are designed to be seen individually, playing cards and custom tarot cards are intended to be viewed as a complete set.
 A higher safety margin helps to keep your card decks uniform, preventing noticeable differences between cards.

-Banners also have a different safety margin, this time at 50mm.
+Our premium banners also have a different safety margin, this time at 50mm.
 As banners are meant to be hung up for display, eyelets are punched into the material to provide a place to attach it to a wall or fence.
 The last thing you need is for text or photographs to be obscured by one of these eyelets.
-So keep anything important 50mm from each edge.
+So, keep anything important 50mm from each edge.

 Adobe Photoshop:

 But if this tab states anything lower, do not just change the figure to 300 dpi.
 This will not increase the quality of your already-made artwork, unfortunately.
-If only life were that easy.
+If only it was that easy!

 Instead, you will have to start a new document, and before doing anything else, set the resolution to 300 dpi.
 Then you need to make your design again.
 Yes, it’s a pain, but the final printed results will certainly be worth it!